-UCLA's central resource for the collection and maintenance of instructional media; collection of several thousand videotapes, laserdiscs, DVDs, CD-ROMs, films, and slide/tape modules as well as selected department, media labs, and study center collections
+UCLA's central resource for the collection and maintenance of instructional media.
+The collection includes several thousand videotapes, laserdiscs, DVDs, and other media as well as selected department, media lab, and study center collections.

 IMCS is funded for instructional on-campus use.
 Although most holdings are also listed in UC Library Search, researchers can search the more up to date IMCS catalog available directly from their website.
 Students must use these videos on site at the Instructional Media Lab, although some are available for streaming via course reserves.

 The UCLA Film & Television Archive holds over 350,000 motion pictures and 170,000 television programs, spanning the entire course of film and broadcasting history.
 The collection includes independent and studio-produced shorts and feature films, documentaries, local and network TV programming, commercials, news and public affairs broadcasts, LGBTQIA media, and 27 million feet of newsreels produced between 1919 and 1971.